Herbert J. Grover: Education service

 He resigned from the Assembly in July 1974 to accept an appointment as a special assistant to the newly elected State Superintendent, Barbara Thompson.
 Within a few months, however, he accepted another position as superintendent of Niagara, Wisconsin, public schools, where he served for the next four years.
 He left Niagara in 1978 to become superintendent of Monona Grove Public Schools—covering Monona, Wisconsin, and neighboring Cottage Grove, in the suburbs of Madison.

 In the meantime, in 1976, he had been appointed to the University of Wisconsin Board of Regents by Governor Patrick Lucey.
 In June 1979 he was elected president of the board by a vote of the regents.
 He resigned less than two years later, in 1980, to launch a campaign for Superintendent of Public Instruction of Wisconsin, challenging his one-time boss, incumbent Barbara Thompson.
 Grover had become an outspoken critic of Thompson, who—since the November 1980 election of Ronald Reagan—had taken to publicly campaigning for nomination as United States Secretary of Education.
-Grover placed first in the 1981 spring nonpartisan primary, in a field that also included future Wisconsin Secretary of State Doug La Follette, and prevailed in the spring general election with 55% of the vote over his rival, Thompson.
+Grover placed first in the 1981 spring nonpartisan primary, in a field that also included former and future Wisconsin Secretary of State Doug La Follette, and prevailed in the spring general election with 55% of the vote over his rival, Thompson.
 He was reelected twice, in 1985 and 1989, taking a larger share of the vote each time.
 He announced he would not seek a fourth term in 1993, amid speculation that he would launch a bid for Governor of Wisconsin in 1994.
 Grover instead accepted a job in the Wisconsin Department of Administration to oversee a new state career program for people who do not attend college, the Office of School to Work Transition.